November 2018 - January 2019

 Messner Start (Ronne Ice Shelf) – South Pole – Leverett Glacier (Ross Ice Shelf)

-Since a solo, unsupported and unaided coast to coast crossing of Antarctica has never been completed, the route is open to be trail blazed.
+Since a solo, unsupported and unaided crossing of Antarctica has never been completed, the route is open to be trail blazed.

 Colin will attempt to complete the route from North to South.
 He will be dropped off on the Ronne Ice Shelf, on the edge of the frozen Antarctic continent, at the Messner starting point.
 The beginning of this route is inspired by Reinhold Messner’s 1989 epic Antarctic crossing to the South Pole, for whom the starting point is named.
 Colin has long admired Messner, an Italian mountaineer, adventurer and explorer.
 Messner was the first to climb Mt.
 Everest without supplemental oxygen with Peter Habeler, and the first to ascend all fourteen 8000 meter peaks.